 Describe the role and powers of HSE inspectors.

-Describe the responsibilities of the Environment Agency (EA) and Scottish Environment Protection Agency (SEPA).
+Enforcement and Regulators such as the Health and Safety Executive, Environment Agency (EA) and Scottish Environment Protection Agency (SEPA).

 State hazards associated with access and egress to place of work e.g. falls from height, slips, trips etc.